phetsims/fourier-making-waves/doc/qa-notes.md

 Sim-specific query parameters (and their documentation) can be found in [FMWQueryParameters](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/FMWQueryParameters.js).
 Query parameters defined as `public: true` are public-facing, and should be tested.
-The other query parameters are for internal use, and you should skim them to see if any may be helpful in testing.
+Other query parameters are for internal use, and you should skim them to see if any may be helpful in testing.

 Running the simulation with `?log` will print the complete list of query parameters (and their values) to the browser